MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 Alternatively, right-click the certificate file > Install > Local machine and choose the destination of the personal store to install the certificate.

 > [!TIP]
-> If you add a certificate to the certificate store with the private key and later delete it, the certificate will lose the private key when reimported.
+> If you add a certificate to the certificate store with the private key and later delete it, the certificate loses the private key when reimported.
 Operations Manager requires the private key for encrypting outgoing data.
 To restore the private key, use the [certutil](/windows-server/administration/windows-commands/certutil#-repairstore) command with the certificate's serial number.
 Run the following command in an Administrator Command Prompt or PowerShell window:
 >
 > ```cmd
 > certutil -repairstore my <certificateSerialNumber>